azhuge233/Record-your-expense/README.md

 -   To modify the port, change the PORT variable in run.py file.
 -   To modify the login username and password, you should change the USERNAME and PASSWORD variables in run.py.
 The username is “admin” and the password is empty by default.
--   I wrote this on Windows, if it’s Linux, you should change the two PATH variable in the json-op.py file.
+-   ~~I wrote this on Windows, if it’s Linux, you should change the two PATH variable in the json-op.py file.~~ Now it will check the OS and choose which directory should be used.

 ## Other things

-This is just a simple page that satisfy my personal needs.
+This is just a simple page that feeds my own needs.
 Maybe I’ll add more functions in the future.